mr-nudo/intelligent-tools/README.md

 # intelligent-tools

-Submissions for ECE 657 - Spring Term
+Submissions for ECE 657 - Spring Term (May - August 2024)
+University Of Waterloo